-Planning a family road trip with kids?
-Pinterest is a fantastic place to find clever tips on how to reduce car-trip mess and stress.
-You'll also find these hacks on my Family Road Trips pinboard.
+If you're planning a family road trip with kids, Pinterest is a fantastic place to find clever tips on how to reduce car-trip mess and stress.

 If your kid is prone to getting car sick, you need to be prepared for the occasional mess.
 Cul-de-sac Cool shows you how to create a DIY ready-to-go car sickness kit containing everything you'll need when the "uh-oh"s strike.